Rishi order: Relationship with Hinduism

 Hindus seek to understand themselves and love God which is the same end goal of Sufism.
-Nund Rishi and Lal Ded, both sufi and shaivite saints criticised idol worshipping, orthodox religious practices, eating meat, they insisted that all religions are equal and believed God was one.
-Kashmiris use the traditional Indian epithets Rishi or Baba to describe these saints.
+Nund Rishi and Lal Ded, both Sufi and Shaivite saints criticised idol worshipping, orthodox religious practices, eating meat, they insisted that all religions are equal and believed God was one.
+Kashmiris use the traditional epithet Rishi to describe these saints.
 The Shaivite yogini Lal Ded was a key influence on Nund Rishi, and is said to have suckled him at her breast when he was an infant.
 Sufi Rishis were certainly aware of yogic practices, as evidenced by the poet Shams Faqir's praise of Lal Ded: "Lalla achieved the fusion of her vital air and ether, and thus realized God."